MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 </table>

 >[!NOTE]
->Support for immersive Windows Mixed Reality headsets on desktop PCs is supported from windows 10 verion 2004.
+>QR code tracking with immersive Windows Mixed Reality headsets on desktop PCs is supported on Windows 10 Version 2004 and higher.
+Use the Microsoft.MixedReality.QRCodeWatcher.IsSupported() API to determine whether the feature is supported on the current device

 ## Getting the QR package
 You can download the NuGet package for QR code detection [here](https://nuget.org/Packages/Microsoft.MixedReality.QR).